boardzilla/boardzilla-docs/docs/game/flow.md

 :::

 The next argument in this example calls `loop`.
-This is a basic flow command that causes a portion of the flow to be repeated until something interupts it.
+This is a basic Flow command that causes a portion of the flow to be repeated until something interrupts it.
 In this case, it sets up the basic game loop.
 Flow commands can set up other types of loops, have players take turns, create branching logic, and most importantly, prompt players for the actions they can perform.

-In the example above the main loop itself includes other flow commands, namely `eachPlayer` and `playerActions`.
-This is an important distinction between the two types of flow steps, functions and flow commands:
+In the example above the main loop itself includes other Flow commands, namely `eachPlayer` and `playerActions`.
+This is an important distinction between the two types of flow steps, plain functions and Flow commands:

 :::tip

-***Flow commands can only be added directly by other flow commands.***
+***Flow commands can only be added directly by other Flow commands.***

 :::